astral-sh/ruff/README.md

 ### How can I tell what settings Ruff is using to check my code?

-Run `ruff /path/to/code.py --show-settings` to view the resolved settings for a given file.
+Run `ruff check /path/to/code.py --show-settings` to view the resolved settings for a given file.

 ### I want to use Ruff, but I don't want to use `pyproject.toml`.
 Is that possible?